JeffreySarnoff/RollingFunctions.jl/README.md

 Some who use it insightfully share the best of that.
 Others write words that smile.

 All of this is expressed through the design of RollingFunctions.

-## Also Consider

- - The mapwindow function from [ImageFiltering](https://github.com/JuliaImages/ImageFiltering.jl)
-    supports multidimensional window indexing and different maps.